 (f) provide and maintain telephonic or other communication between fire brigade premises and between any such premises and any other places.

 [Section 26 amended by No. 42 of 1998 s.
-37.]
+37; No. 22 of 2012 s.
+94.]

 26A.
-Further powers of the Authority
+Further powers of FES Commissioner

-(1) Without limiting sections 25 and 26, for the purpose of carrying out its functions under this Act the Authority may, anywhere in the State, do any of the things it is authorised to do under subsection (2).
+(1) Without limiting sections 25 and 26, for the purpose of carrying out the FES Commissioner’s functions under this Act the FES Commissioner may, anywhere in the State, do any of the things it is authorised to do under subsection (2).

-(2) Under this subsection the Authority may —
+(2) Under this subsection the FES Commissioner may —

-(a) establish and operate premises or mobile facilities for the dissemination of information, and sell or grant to any person the right to sell educational materials, souvenirs and refreshments on such premises or from such mobile facilities;
+(a) establish and operate premises or mobile facilities for the dissemination of information, and sell or grant to any person the right to sell educational materials, souvenirs and refreshments on such premises or from such mobile facilities; and